DanielBaulig/brainfuck.js/README.md

 **1. What's this piece of crap?**

-   Propably nothing you should be concerned with.
+   Probably nothing you should be concerned with.

 **2. Will you keep working on this?**

-   Except for bugfixes, not.
-Look at it: it's done.
+   Except for bugfixes, no. Look at it: it's done.

 **3. Can I prevent the brainfuck program from blocking my JavaScript execution?**